jarasmar/jarasmar/Readme.md

 ***

-## EXPERIENCE
+## PREVIOUS CAREER EXPERIENCE
-This is a list of the main fields I have worked on, with a summary of the skills I developed working in them.
+This is a list of the main fields I have worked on before making my career change into Software Development, with a summary of the skills I developed working in them.
 Welcome to my working life, from television sets to baking bread, with a fun stop as a Christmas elf in Finland.

 _Use the 'Check Full Experience' dropdown menus to see all the specific roles, places and dates of employment I had in each category._